spikeekips/mitum-doc/readthedocs/docs/isaac+/voting-stages.rst

 Proposal
 ------------------------------------------------------------

-Proposal is proposed by proposer, which is selected node from acting suffrage group.
-Proposal has these information:
+*Proposal* is proposed by proposer, which is selected node from acting suffrage group.
+Proposal has this information:

 * Next block
 * Next round